nickbartram/tableau_climate/README.md

 Finally datasets of crop production of Canada and the United States of America were found at Statistics Canada (Stats Can: https://www.statcan.gc.ca/en/start) and the United States Department of Agriculture Quick Stats (USDA Quick Stats: https://www.nass.usda.gov/Quick_Stats/).
 These two datasets contains information on historical wheat and corn production that was used for this project.
 A full citation come be found in [References](#references).

 This is the same data used in two other projects for this portfolio.
-The other projects are avaible here:
+The other projects are available here:

 * [https://github.com/nickbartram/climate_agriculture_impact.git](https://github.com/nickbartram/climate_agriculture_impact.git)
 * [https://github.com/nickbartram/flask_app](https://github.com/nickbartram/flask_app)